-- 62. Despite constraints in the resources available to implement recommendations, it is important to note that the Central American region has begun implementation of 55 recommendations, 43 of which were issued during the Third Round 2003-2004, 10 during the Second Round 2001-2002, and two in the first round 1999-2000.
-Additionally, 21 of the recommendations currently in the implementation process relate to demand reduction and include drug use prevention programs and treatment programs for drug users and addicts, issues that the countries previously had not prioritized since their efforts were being directed toward supply reduction.
-The shows that countries have not begun implementation recommendations, 17 of which were issued in the Third Round 2003-2004. - 63.
-Some progress has been achieved by the countries in the Central American region, considering that 15 of the 92 recommendation issued by the GEG were implemented during the Third Evaluation Round, 2003-2004; of these, 13 were implemented during the time period corresponding to that round, while two had been carried over from the First Round, 1999-2000.
-Most of the recommendations, 11 of those fulfilled, were related to supply reduction, with the areas of control of pharmaceutical products and chemical substances; control of illicit trafficking; control of firearms, ammunition, explosives, and other related materials; money laundering; corruption, and organized crime.
+Despite constraints in the resources available to implement the recommendations, it is important to note that the Central American region has begun implementation of 55 recommendations, 43 of which were issued during the Third Round 2003-2004, 10 during the Second Round 2001-2002, and two in the First Round 1999-2000.
+Additionally, 21 of the recommendations currently in the implementation process relate to demand reduction and include drug use prevention programs and treatment programs for drug users and dependents, issues that the countries previously had not prioritized since their efforts were being directed toward supply reduction.
+The data also shows that countries have not begun implementation of 22 recommendations, 17 of which were issued in the Third Round 2003-2004.